apache/maven-resolver/maven-resolver-supplier/README.md

 # Maven Resolver Supplier

-This simple module serves the purpose to "bootstrap" resolver when there is no desire to use Eclipse SISU.
+This simple module serves the purpose to "bootstrap" resolver when there is no desire to use [Eclipse Sisu](https://eclipse.dev/sisu/).
 It provides one simple class `org.eclipse.aether.supplier.RepositorySystemSupplier` that implements `Supplier<RepositorySystem>` and supplies ready-to-use `RepositorySystem` instances.

 The supplier class is written in such way, to allow easy customization if needed: just extend the class and override method one need (all methods are protected).

-Consumer/User of this module **must provide SLF4J backend**.
+Consumer/users of this module **must provide SLF4J backend**.
 Resolver uses `slf4j-api` for logging purposes, but this module does NOT provide any backend for it.
 It is the consumer/user obligation to provide one at runtime.

 By default, "full resolver experience" is provided: